kattakomal/Data-Analytics-Capstone-Project/README.md

 members.
 But first, Cyclistic executives must approve my recommendations, so they must be backed up with compelling data insights and professional data visualizations.

-In this capstone project we follow
+In this capstone project we follow the following steps and recor in Rstudio in the Rdiviy codes file.

+The data analysis project steps are:
+1. Ask
+2. Prepare
+3. process
+4. Analyze
+5. Share
+6. Act